mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting '.', 'E', 'e', or digit
 ```

-Note that all these parsers do not parse signed numbers.
-To make a parser
+Note that none of these parsers parse signed numbers.
+To make a parser for
-for signed numbers, we need to wrap an existing parser with the `signed`
+signed numbers, we need to wrap an existing parser with the `signed`
 combinator:

 ```haskell